-When developing your project idea you should consider what digital materials you will produce and how they will be publicly shared.
+When developing your project idea, you should consider what digital materials you will produce and how they will be publicly shared.

+Start by making a list of all of your expected outputs, for example:

+- an audio guide

-Start by making a list of all of your expected outputs, for example, an audio guide, images and videos of your project, web content or galleries.
-Then, identify the rights that could exist in these outputs, and who owns them.
+- images and videos of your project

+- web content or galleries

+Then, identify the rights that could exist in these outputs and who owns them.
 You do not need to submit this list with your application.

 At this stage you should consider whether materials are appropriate for digital access or open licensing.
-For example, this may require seeking exceptions for ethical reasons.
+For example, this may require seeking exceptions for ethical reasons - see the exceptions section of this guide.